 When is the Best time to Visit Manali

-- Best time to visit Manali for Snow: January and February
+- Best time to visit Manali for Snow: January and February.
+Early part of March an also be visited.

 - Best time to visit Manali for Honeymoon: Anytime in the year except for the months of Monsoon

-- Best time to visit Manali for trekking: April, May, June, September, October, and November
+- Best time to visit Manali for trekking: April, May, June, September, October, and November.
+Winter treks can be attempted in January and February.

 - Best time to visit Manali for Rohtang Pass: May, June, September, and October

-- Best time to visit Manali for Paragliding: April, May, June, September, October, and November
+- Best time to visit Manali Adventure: April, May, June, September, October, and November.
+This will also depend on what kind of adventure you seek.

-- Best time to visit Manali Adventure: April, May, June, September, October, and November
+- Best time to visit Manali for Paragliding: April, May, June, September, October, and November.
+There is no paragliding in the monsoon season due to safety reasons.

 - Best time to visit Manali with Family: April, May, June, September, and October

-- Best time to visit Manali in Winter: January and February
+- Best time to visit Manali in Winter: January and February.
+March can also be considered for this but only the earlier part of the month.

 - Best time to visit Manali by Bike: April, May, June, September, October, and November